GLUR-DEV/Prototec-Cheat/README.md

 * Create a requirements.txt for easier compiling(minor)

 ### Compiling the Program
 First you will need [python3+](https://www.python.org/downloads/).
+And [chromedriver](https://chromedriver.chromium.org/downloads) for whatever version of chrome you have installed.
 Then you need to install packages(see code imports)

 Then navigate to directory(using `cd`) and type:
 ```
 pyinstaller -F main.py
 ```
 Your compiled exe will be in the **dist** folder.
+Make sure to put the [chromedriver](https://chromedriver.chromium.org/downloads) application in the dist folder as well.
 Just follow instructions in the console when exe has been opened.